-If you are physically able to be active during your pregnancy, doing so can help you connect.
-A great activity is prenatal yoga, which focuses on not just you but your baby as well.
-At the end of each session, most prenatal yoga practices encourage you to shut your eyes and talk to your baby gently.
+If you can physically be active during your pregnancy, doing so can help you connect.
+A great activity is prenatal yoga, which focuses on not just you but also your baby.
+At the end of each session, most prenatal yoga practices encourage you to shut your eyes and gently talk to your baby.
 It is a great way to get exercise and bond at the same time.

 Encourage Others to Talk with Baby

 Have your significant other talk with the baby when they feel comfortable.
 You can even ask your parents, in-laws, and close friends.
 In the third trimester, babies can often identify familiar sounds.
 So hearing your loved ones talk to them often will create a sense of familiarity after they are born.

 Say Their Name

 Even if you aren’t sharing the name with others, try sounding it out to the baby.
 When you begin to talk to them, pat your belly and say their name.
 The more you say it, the more your baby will start to recognize it and may even kick you a bit at the sound of it.
 It’s also a good opportunity to hear the name said aloud (say their nicknames too, if they have them!) since it’s something you will be saying quite often for the rest of their lives.

 Do a Photoshoot